hemidactylus/ostracion/ostracion_app/resources/default_markdown/default_terms.md

 - do not expect any guarantee from this website, use it as it is;
 - if you are the victim of unfairness through the website, let us know;
+- administrators' powers are not regulated (but admins will be nice);
 - do not try to bend the website to your shady/illegal purposes.

 Keep reading for the fine-print details.